nwinkler/bookmarklet/README.md

 Creates a shortened bookmarklet from your JavaScript code, optionally including the jQuery library.

-Pressing `Ctrl-Alt-B` will create a _JavaScript Bookmarklet_ in the form of an HTML link from your current editor's content.
+Selecting the *Bookmarklet > Create HTML Link* command will create a _JavaScript Bookmarklet_ in the form of an HTML link from your current editor's content.
 The bookmarklet code will be copied to your system clipboard.

 ![Bookmarklet in Action!](https://raw.githubusercontent.com/nwinkler/bookmarklet/master/bookmarklet.gif)